getgauge/docs.gauge.org/writing-specifications.rst

 Table Parameters
 ^^^^^^^^^^^^^^^^
-Table parameters are used when a step is to be exucuted for multiple values.
-The step having a inline table parameter will be executed for each table row
+Table parameters are used when a step is to be executed for multiple values.
+The step having an inline table parameter will be executed for each table row

 .. _example_inline_table: